eliotcochrane/eliotcochrane.github.io/wip/tazawako-resort.md

 Coming down to the mid-mountain area it branches out into all sorts of trails but are relatively similar with a flat upper and lower which sandwiches a steeper portion in the middle.
 Oddly enough though, I found myself doing lap after lap on probably the most boring terrain.

-![Super-Quad featuring almost all blue level trails](/assets/img/tazawako-1.jpeg) *Photo: Super-quad to my favorite terrain, the boring slope.*
+![Super-Quad featuring almost all blue level trails](/assets/img/tazawako-1.jpeg) *Photo: Super-quad to my favorite boring terrain.*

 On the skier's right is a second super-quad that is great for mindless skiing because it's just the right slope for endless carving without overspeeding.
 From that second super-quad is also a ski-cross course that is open to the public.
 It is great fun to take a few friends and hash it out to see who is the best.